Most Common Mercedes-Benz Sprinter Problems

 The replacement or removal of injectors mostly causes it if new ones do not replace copper seals or if seals are incorrectly installed.
 This allows the combustion gasses to leak over time.
 Depending on the seriousness, you might smell an unusual exhaust/fuel odor when the engine runs and even hear it puff.

-Depending upon the seriousness, it can need tons of time to break down and loosen up this “black death” build-up accumulation and secure injector to change the seal.
-Sometimes the injector and cylinder head must be removed to obliterate the tar.
+Depending upon the seriousness, it can take time to break down and loosen up this “black death” build-up accumulation and secure the injector to change the seal.
+The injector and cylinder head must sometimes be removed to obliterate the tar.

 Noise from the Torque Converter

-This “Rumble” Torque converter noise can result from a few things, which include wrong transmission fluid oil or lack of fluid level, etc., but the most expensive fault is when the lock-up clutch of the Torque Converter wears out.
+This “Rumble” Torque converter noise can result from several things, including wrong transmission fluid oil or a lack of fluid level, but the most expensive fault is when the torque converter’s lock-up clutch wears out.

 This issue can affect any Sprinter (except four-cylinder engines).
-The fix is costly because the transmission would need to be pulled down, and the Torque Converter needs to be rebuilt.
-The transmission and the torque converter need to be reinstalled.
+The fix is costly because the transmission would need to be pulled down, the torque converter rebuilt, and the transmission and torque converter reinstalled.

 Frequently Asked Questions